 Our meeting point was in Piazza Testaccio which was surprisingly easy to find after we'd braved the crowded Metro from Cavour to Piramide.
 Sarah was our enthusiastic guide, giving us lots of background information about this character filled district of Roma (the original port area and food market and distribution centre for the ancient city) and a passionate insider's view of the best food on offer in this city.

-Our first stop was Barberini, a pasticceria and caffe on Via Marmorata......and an introduction to the traditional Italian breakfast: cornetto (looks like a small croissant but much lighter and smaller - flavoured with vanilla bean) dipped into a small cup of cappaccino.
+Our first stop was Barberini, a pasticceria and caffe on Via Marmorata......and an introduction to the traditional Italian breakfast: cornetto (looks like a small croissant but much lighter and smaller - flavoured with vanilla bean) dipped into a small cup of cappuccino.
 We rounded this off with a "pick me up" - a tiny serve of luscious tiramisu served in a tiny dark chocolate "cup" - all edible!

 Next stop was E. Volpetti, also on Via Marmoranta, a most amazing deli where we sampled prosciutto di San Daniele (melt in your mouth), salame al Borolo (wine flavoured), a Sicilian sheep's milk cheese with pistaccio and a beautiful aged parmigiano reggiano (and a whole lesson on what we should know about this most amazing cheese - that we often eat such a poor commercial version of).
 We were also privileged to taste genuine aged Modena balsamic vinegar - a 5 , 10 and 15 year old version.
 I just wish we could source these things in Australia - and be able to afford to use them all the time!